ultra-azu/Task_Module/README.md

 TODO:
 - Keep completing and fixing documentation
+- Setup the Network
 - Run the StateMachines in the simulation
-- Complete the check compare_poses
+-